‘Is she being held captive against her will?’ Fears for Maura Murray

 “No, but I want to know why that person hasn’t come forward, if that is the case,” Ms Murray says.

-Her younger sister had a boyfriend who was living in Oklahoma at the time; he told media and investigators, at the time, about slightly evasive messages he’d received from Maura.
+Her younger sister had a boyfriend who was living in Oklahoma; he told media and investigators, at the time, about slightly evasive messages he’d received from Maura.

 The internet had a field day with the case, positing wild theories and even attacking the Murray family.
 Maura disappeared the same week that Facebook launched – and her friends and family used that to their advantage, though social media turned out to be something of a double-edged sword, to put it mildly.